singhsanket143/Ds-Algo-Notes/BST.md

 	}
 ```

-**Q- Convert a BST into min heap - All values in left.
+**Q9- Convert a BST into min heap - All values in left.
 Subtree are less than the values in right subtree**